ScottLogic/blog/_posts/2022-09-12-how-data-has-improved-the-amateur-runner.markdown

 title: How data has improved the amateur runner
 date: 2022-09-12 12:29:00 Z
 categories:
-- mpace
 - Data Engineering
 tags:
 - Data
 - running
 - featured
 summary: 'As a keen amateur runner that somehow found themselves with a qualifying time to stand on the start line of the Great North Run with the Elite women, I take a look at the main ways data has aided my journey to that start line. '
 author: mpace
 ---